thiagorossener/jekflix-template/_posts/2025-2-22-Generating-Alpha.md

 4. Alpha factors
 5. Factor analysis
 6. Factors combination
-7. Risk analysis for equal weights
-8. Integraing factor data to the optimizer
-9. Optimized alpha vector analysis
+7. Optimized alpha vector analysis
-10. Prediction portfolio

 In this context, we have used different source of data provided from Sharadar and IFT as described below:
 - Sharadar Equity Prices (SHARADAR/SEP): Updated daily EOD price data for more than 14,000 US public companies.